Uranus: Discovery

-Uranus had been observed on many occasions before its recognition as a planet, but it was generally mistaken for a star.
-Possibly the earliest known observation was by Hipparchos, who in 128 BC might have recorded it as a star for his star catalogue that was later incorporated into Ptolemy's Almagest.
+Before its recognition as a planet, Uranus had been observed many times, but was generally misidentified as a star.
+It was apparently observed by Hipparchus, who measured the positions of stars in 128 BC for his catalog that was later incorporated into Ptolemy's Almagest.
+The catalog gives the positions of four stars forming a quadrilateral in Virgo.
+One of the four stars does not exist, but Uranus was at that position in April of 128 BC.
 The earliest definite sighting was in 1690, when John Flamsteed observed it at least six times, cataloguing it as 34 Tauri.
+James Bradley observed it 3 times, in 1748, 1750, and 1753.
+Tobias Mayer, observed it once in 1756.
 The French astronomer Pierre Charles Le Monnier observed Uranus at least twelve times between 1750 and 1769, including on four consecutive nights.

-Sir William Herschel observed Uranus on 13 March 1781 from the garden of his house at 19 New King Street in Bath, Somerset, England (now the Herschel Museum of Astronomy), and initially reported it (on 26 April 1781) as a comet.
+William Herschel observed Uranus on 13 March 1781 from the garden of his house at 19 New King Street in Bath, Somerset, England (now the Herschel Museum of Astronomy), and initially reported it (on 26 April 1781) as a comet.
 With a homemade 6.2-inch reflecting telescope, Herschel "engaged in a series of observations on the parallax of the fixed stars."

 Herschel recorded in his journal: "In the quartile near ζ Tauri ... either [a] Nebulous star or perhaps a comet."
 On 17 March he noted: "I looked for the Comet or Nebulous Star and found that it is a Comet, for it has changed its place."
 When he presented his discovery to the Royal Society, he continued to assert that he had found a comet, but also implicitly compared it to a planet:

 Herschel notified the Astronomer Royal Nevil Maskelyne of his discovery and received this flummoxed reply from him on 23 April 1781: "I don't know what to call it.
 It is as likely to be a regular planet moving in an orbit nearly circular to the sun as a Comet moving in a very eccentric ellipsis.
 I have not yet seen any coma or tail to it."

 Although Herschel continued to describe his new object as a comet, other astronomers had already begun to suspect otherwise.
 Finnish-Swedish astronomer Anders Johan Lexell, working in Russia, was the first to compute the orbit of the new object.
-Its nearly circular orbit led him to a conclusion that it was a planet rather than a comet.
+Its nearly circular orbit suggested that it was a planet rather than a comet.
 Berlin astronomer Johann Elert Bode described Herschel's discovery as "a moving star that can be deemed a hitherto unknown planet-like object circulating beyond the orbit of Saturn".
 Bode concluded that its near-circular orbit was more like a planet's than a comet's.